 As vice president and senior associate provost, her major responsibilities include overseeing academic budgeting, serving as the principal data steward for the academy, facilitating all faculty appointments, and managing the approval process for changes to Committee on Appointments and Promotions (CAP).

 Dr. Maziar is known to take some ribbing for her Boilermaker roots on at least one Saturday afternoon each football season.
 But she isn't shy about showing her alma mater's colors, and two of her proudest moments were receiving Purdue's Outstanding Electrical Engineer Award in 2000 and the Distinguished Engineer Award in 2003.

-Vice President of Operations, Google Inc.
+Vice President, Worldwide Operations, Google Inc.

 Jim has a bachelor’s degree in aerospace engineering from Purdue University, a master’s degree in mechanical engineering from the Massachusetts Institute of Technology and a master’s degree in management from the Sloan School of Management at the Massachusetts Institute of Technology where he was a “MIT Leaders for Manufacturing” Fellow.

 Jim serves on the advisory board of a number of West Coast clean tech and supply chain software start-ups, including Docusign.
 He also serves on the Engineering Advisory Committee for Purdue University’s School of Engineering, where is he is a recipient of the Distinguished Engineering Alumni Award and the Outstanding Aerospace Engineer Award.
 Jim is also a on the Leadership Council of the Corporate Eco Forum, a cross-industry consortium to help accelerate sustainable business practices.
 Jim also serves on the MIT Corporation, which provides counsel on current activities and future directions of MIT.